simgrid/simgrid/docs/source/Installing_SimGrid.rst

   us.
 It seems that g++ 5.0 or higher is required nowadays (because of boost).
 SimGrid compiles well with `clang` or `icc` too.
 Python 3.
-  SimGrid should build without Python, that is only needed by our regresion test suite. cmake (v3.5).
+  SimGrid should build without Python.
+That is only needed by our regression test suite. cmake (v3.5).
   ``ccmake`` provides a nicer graphical interface compared to ``cmake``.
-  Press ``t`` in ``ccmake`` if you need to see absolutely all configuration options (e.g., if your python installation is not standard). boost (at least v1.48, v1.59 recommended)
+  Press ``t`` in ``ccmake`` if you need to see absolutely all configuration options (e.g., if your Python installation is not standard). boost (at least v1.48, v1.59 recommended)
   - On Debian / Ubuntu: ``apt install libboost-dev libboost-context-dev``
   - On macOS with homebrew: ``brew install boost``